David Irving: Late 1970s and early 1980s work

-In the 1980s, Irving started researching and writing about topics other than Nazi Germany, but with less success.
-He began his research on his three-part biography of Winston Churchill.
+In the 1980s Irving started researching and writing about topics other than Nazi Germany, but with less success.
+He began his research on his three-part biography of Sir Winston Churchill.
 After publication Irving's work on Churchill received at least one bad review from Professor David Cannadine (then of the University of London):

-In 1981, he published two books.
+In 1981 he published two books.
 The first was The War Between the Generals, in which Irving offered an account of the Allied High Command on the Western Front in 1944–45, detailing the heated conflicts Irving alleges occurred between the various generals of the various countries and presenting rumours about their private lives.
 The second book was Uprising!, about the 1956 revolt in Hungary, which Irving characterised as "primarily an anti-Jewish uprising", supposedly because the Communist regime was itself controlled by Jews.
 Irving's depiction of Hungary's Communist regime as a Jewish dictatorship oppressing Gentiles sparked charges of antisemitism.
 In addition, there were complaints that Irving had grossly exaggerated the number of people of Jewish origin in the Communist regime and had ignored the fact that Hungarian Communists who did have a Jewish background like Mátyás Rákosi and Ernő Gerő had totally repudiated Judaism and sometimes expressed antisemitic attitudes themselves.
 Critics such as Neal Ascherson and Kai Bird took issue with some of Irving's language that seemed to evoke antisemitic imagery, such as his remark that Rákosi possessed "the tact of a kosher butcher".

-In 1982, Irving described himself as an "untrained historian" and argued that his lack of academic qualifications did not mean that he could not be considered a historian.
+In 1982 Irving described himself as an "untrained historian" and argued that his lack of academic qualifications did not mean that he could not be considered a historian.
 He listed Pliny the Elder and Tacitus as examples of historians without university training.